Camp Amelia |

 (1765 - 1900, 1907 - present), St. Augustine

-The garrison post for Fort St. Mark/San Marcos/Marion.
+The garrison post for Fort St. Marks/San Marcos/Marion.
 The buildings were originally built by the Spanish in 1735 as a chapel and convent.
 Converted to military use first by the British (1765 - 1784), and then the Spanish.
 Became American in 1821.
 Rebuilt in 1832.
+Occupied by local Confederate forces until March 1862.
 Formally named in 1881.
 Abandoned by Federal troops in 1900.
 Transferred to the state in 1907 for use as the FL National Guard headquarters.
 Damaged by fire in 1915.
 Still in use today at 108 Marine Street.
 Nearby is the St. Augustine State Arsenal at 82 Marine Street, also part of the original Barracks complex.

 Camp Eustis (1836), a temporary tent encampment for South Carolina troops, was located just to the south.